October 2024 book club picks

 Cobweb by Michael Morpurgo, illustrated by Michael Foreman

-Cobweb follows a Welsh Corgi taken from a Welsh farm and his loving owner Bethen, who is set to work herding sheep on a dangerous journey to London.
+Cobweb follows a Corgi taken from a Welsh farm and his loving owner Bethen, who is set to work herding sheep on a dangerous journey to London.
 Set during the Napoleonic wars, the story reflects on war, humanity, and the magical bond between animals and humans.
 Will he ever find his way home?
 Cobweb combines Morpurgo’s sparkling storytelling with Michael Foreman’s timeless illustrations.
 The result is a warm, memorable and deeply satisfying story that is perfect to read to groups in KS2.

 8+ year-olds | Author’s website